|

 Before you send your completed Self-Audit Tool back, make sure you have checked the following:

-- All Staff, Volunteers, and Committee Members have a valid and current Working with Children Check card.
+- Working with Children Checks: All staff, volunteers, and committee members hold a valid and current Working with Children Check (WWCC).

-- Everyone at your school has signed the NEW 2023 Code of Conduct.
-You can find it here: Click here to download Code of Conduct
+- Child Safety Code of Conduct: Everyone at your school has signed the Child Safety Code of Conduct.
+Link To: Child Safety Code of Conduct

-- From January 2023, the Commission will expect organisations to have more comprehensively implemented the new Standards.
+From January 2024, the Commission expects schools to have fully implemented the new Child Safe Standards.

 If you have any questions or need assistance with anything please contact Ms Neda Erjaei via email at erjaei.neda@communitylanguages.org.au or via phone at 0413 858 842.